sumatrapdfreader/sumatrapdf/ext/libjpeg-turbo/README-turbo.txt

 =============================

-If a Unix application is dynamically linked with libjpeg, then you can replace libjpeg with libjpeg-turbo at run time by manipulating the LD_LIBRARY_PATH.
+If a Unix application is dynamically linked with libjpeg, then you can replace libjpeg with libjpeg-turbo at run time by manipulating LD_LIBRARY_PATH.
 For instance:

   [Using libjpeg]